 An Heart-felt Thank You to the Author of the Above Article!

 Our most heart-felt Thank You to the Author of this article, The Liturgical Revolution, Abbé Francesco Ricossa, for writing this factual article which We hope will be used as a ready reference by all of the Catholic Laity, and, of necessity, by all of the Catholic Clergy.

 An article such as this requires a great deal of prayer to God the Holy Ghost for His guidance and inspirations, and also requires a great deal of time and energy spent in research, frequently very unfruitful, consulting many historical and ecclesiastical documents and records.

 Therefore, We are pleased to grant you Our Patriarchal Blessing for your defense of the Sacred Apostolic Tradition, especially of the Traditional Roman Catholic Liturgical Books, including the Breviary and the Missal.

 It is Our hope and prayer that all of the Clergy of the Roman Catholic Church will use the Breviary and Missal as it was before the changes began.
-Concerning the Missal, We recommend the Missale Romanum of 1943, although it seems that the Missals printed and published by the well-known publishers are hopefully free from the contagion of the changes up to and including 1950, before the Holy Week changes began in 1951, although missals of some Innovators obviously existed as early as the 1930's and 1940's and of which Pius XII seems to reference in his Mediator Dei of 1947.
+Concerning the Missal, We recommend the Missale Romanum of 1943 or earlier, although it seems that the Missals printed and published by the well-known publishers are hopefully free from the contagion of the changes up to and including 1950, before the Holy Week changes began in 1951, although missals of some Innovators obviously existed as early as the 1930's and 1940's and of which Pius XII seems to reference in his Mediator Dei of 1947.